All Episodes

 And by the way, not 4%.

-It's Reagan style growth.
+It's Reagan-style growth.

 So I think the underpinnings of the economy are so strong now that the adjustment is coming.

-That cheap money is no longer going to be available, but there will be more money available, ironically, for investments and so on and so forth.
+I think a lot of people understand that cheap money is no longer going to be available, but there will be more money available, ironically, for investments and so on and so forth.

 There's going to be a series of other memos.